Frances Bedford: Constitutional Reform

 Bedford introduced ten pieces of legislation into the Parliament during her 25-year parliamentary career with three passing into law.
 Two significant pieces of Bedford legislation which are now law include significant constitutional and parliamentary reform:

-The Parliamentary Committees (Petitions) Amendment Act 2019 made changes to state laws to allow eligible petitions by 10,000 or more signatories to be automatically referred to the state Parliament's Legislative Review Committee, who are then required to perform an inquiry, consider the petition and make an inquiry report which is tabled in the Parliament, and referred to the relevant Minister, who is then required to address the house within six sitting days on behalf of the government identifying actions to be taken concerning the matter referred into the petition.
+The made changes to state laws to allow eligible petitions by 10,000 or more signatories to be automatically referred to the state Parliament's Legislative Review Committee, who are then required to perform an inquiry, consider the petition and make an inquiry report which is tabled in the Parliament, and referred to the relevant Minister, who is then required to address the house within six sitting days on behalf of the government identifying actions to be taken concerning the matter referred into the petition.

-The Constitution (Independent Speaker) Amendment Act 2021 made changes to the state's Constitution to ensure that the Parliament's Speaker was an independent or non-political party-affiliated Member of Parliament, with Bedford arguing that “Parliament must be free of any political influence, perceived or otherwise, and be beyond reproach and a beacon of best practice as it weighs and deliberates laws and amendments to legislation to present the best possible outcomes for the people of South Australia”.
+The made changes to the state's Constitution to ensure that the Parliament's Speaker was an independent or non-political party-affiliated Member of Parliament, with Bedford arguing that “Parliament must be free of any political influence, perceived or otherwise, and be beyond reproach and a beacon of best practice as it weighs and deliberates laws and amendments to legislation to present the best possible outcomes for the people of South Australia”.
 The law passed the Parliament with a majority of two after Bedford secured the full support of the Labor opposition and her three independent crossbench colleagues.
 At the time of the law's passing, there was already an independent speaker (Cregan) who continued as speaker for the remainder of the Parliament.

+Personal life

+Bedford has lived in the Adelaide suburb of Modbury Heights since 1976, with her two children attending the Heights School.